 - Median pay for Unilever UK Central Resources Limited (global functions based in the UK) is 14.4% in favour of men

 Unilever in the UK has today published its gender pay gap results for the third year in line with the government’s Gender Pay Gap regulations introduced in April 2017*.

-As required by government regulation for gender pay reporting, in addition to reporting data for Unilever’s total UK workforce, more detailed figures from the company’s two main employing entities in the UK have also been published.
-These are Unilever UK Limited, representing its UK specific operations, including factories, and Unilever UK Central Resources Limited, representing its global functions based in the UK.
-This breakdown gives a more detailed representation of the company's gender demographics.
+As required by government regulation for gender pay reporting, more detailed figures from our two main employing entities in the UK have been published.
+These are Unilever UK Limited, representing our UK specific operations, including factories, and Unilever UK Central Resources Limited, representing our global functions based in the UK.

 Sebastian Munden, General Manager at Unilever UK and Ireland said: “From our entry level roles, to our senior positions and everything in between, we’re committed to driving gender equality across our business.
 By creating a truly diverse and inclusive business, one which reflects the people and communities that use our products, we make better business decisions and unlock our full potential.